rinrab/artifact-cleanup/README.md

+# artifact-cleanup

-# Simple tool for deleting all GitHub Artifacts from repository
+A simple tool for deleting all GitHub Artifacts from repository.

 ## Usage